-If you want to keep up with the times and send your hireability chances to the moon in 2020, you need to grow your muscles and regularly upskill.
+If you want to keep up with the times and send your hireability chances to the moon, you need to grow your muscles and regularly upskill.

 You’re a quick scroll-down away from learning how to do just that.

-We’re one of the most burned-out workforce in the world, with most Singaporeans working an average of 12 hours over their contracted hours.
+We’re one of the most burned-out workforces in the world, with most Singaporeans working an average of 12 hours over their contracted hours.

 Read a book?

 Sure, toss me a fat copy of War and Peace when I’m drowning while you’re at it.